andrewmourcos/andrewmourcos.github.io/projects/_posts/2021-09-21-LamperLabs.md

 </video>
 *Propulsion system demos*

-I worked with our mechanical lead (Kyle) closely to push for a single-motor propulsion system.
+A big mechanical challenge was in designing a single-motor propulsion system, led by my friend Kyle Tam.
+It definitely made the project more complex, but allowed us to produce an accurate fish swimming stroke, lower actuator costs and achieve the best mechanical efficiency.
 As the motor completes a full revolution, the custom gear box transfers torque to two oppositely rotating turntables.
 Wires routed through the ribs of the tail are subject to alternating tension and slack to produce a tuna-like swimming pattern.
-I mainly helped with back-of-the-envelope mechanism sketches and kinematic modeling, while Kyle produced the actual CAD.

-I also learned how to use SolidWork's hydrodynamics FEA tools as we wanted to estimate the pressure that our sealant would need to withstand given certain conditions:
+Also took this project as an excuse to use FEA tools when we wanted an estimate of hydrodynamic pressure the fish would need to withstand.
 <img src="/Media/projects/lamperlabs/lamper-pressure1.png">
 *Pressure due to hydrodynamic forces*

-## Custom SW Framework
+## Software
 Let me be the first to say that we wrote a metric ton of code for this project - a lot of which was from scratch.
 In total, there were three code bases that our team maintained:
 1. LamperCloud: Web app to control and view the fish's POV in real-time [Owner: Kiran]
 2. Nemo: Multi-threaded program that lives on the Nvidia Jetson [Owner: Me]